Senior couple smiling out a window

 Cheaper than the reference price

-It may also be a smart move to find a plan with a higher percentage off the Reference Price or Victorian Default Offer (VDO) as opposed to a plan with added value incentives.
+We recommend finding a plan with a higher percentage off the reference price or Victorian Default Offer (VDO) over a plan with value-added incentives.

 Conditional discounts